 The National Business & Disability Council (NBDC) invites you to join its mailing list.
 Join the NBDC mailing list.

-Are you looking for a paid summer internship?
+Are you looking for a paid internship?
 Are you a college or graduate student with a disability?

 Are you looking for an opportunity to jumpstart your career path?

-If the answer to any one of these questions is yes, you should consider the Emerging Leaders Summer Internship Program for College Students with Disabilities.
-Coordinated by the National Business & Disability Council (NBDC) at The Viscardi Center, this highly competitive program places top undergraduate and graduate college students with disabilities in fulfilling summer internships nationwide that provide them with meaningful leadership development and networking opportunities.
+If the answer to any one of these questions is yes, you should consider the Emerging Leaders Internship Program for College Students with Disabilities.
+Coordinated by the National Business & Disability Council (NBDC) at The Viscardi Center, this highly competitive program places top undergraduate and graduate college students with disabilities in fulfilling internships nationwide that provide them with meaningful leadership development and networking opportunities.

 Here is what students who have participated in the Emerging Leaders program had to say about their experiences: